 Compile and upload the program, press the reset button on the Ameba.

 The LED will light up at first.
 Press and release the button, then the LED should dim.
-Press the button again the LED should light up.
+Pressing the button again should light up the LED.

-, this means that an interrupt occurs when the voltage of this pin changes from 3V3 to GND.
+This means that an interrupt occurs when the voltage of this pin changes from 3V3 to GND.
 In this case, the other side of the button is connected to GND.
-Next, we need to specify the function to be execute to handle the interrupt:
+Next, we need to specify the function to be executed to handle the interrupt:

 The second parameter is a function pointer, with prototype: